Disease Guide ·Kidney Stones ·2026

 Kidney Stones in Cats - symptoms, vet costs & insurance

-Kidney stones in cats — diagnosis costs $200-$500 and surgical removal runs $1,500-$4,000 when needed.
-Mineral deposits form in the kidneys, potentially causing pain, urinary issues, and kidney damage.
-Some stones can be managed with diet changes alone, while others require surgical intervention.
-Calcium oxalate stones are the most common type in cats.
+Kidney stones in cats - diagnosis costs $200-$500 and surgical removal runs $1,500-$4,000 when needed.
+Mineral deposits cause pain and urinary issues.
+Diet can manage some stones; others require surgery.
+Calcium oxalate is the most common type.

 Kidney Stones - vet costs and insurance